Life Insurance Reform

 Life Insurance Code of Practice

-The FSC intend to launch the Life Insurance Code of Practice on 11 October 2016.
-The AFA has been very actively involved in the development of this Code and we don't think it's ready for launch.
+The FSC launched the Life Insurance Code of Practice on 11 October 2016.
+The AFA had been very actively involved in the development of this Code and we believe further substantial improvements were required.

 Life Insurance Statements of Advice Projects